apache/daffodil-site/site/eclipse-configuration.md

 ### Installing Eclipse XML Plugin

 The XML settings all assume you have installed Eclipse's XML support.
-If not already installed, the "Eclipse XML Editors and Tools" plugin can be Eclipse's update site.
+If not already installed, the "Eclipse XML Editors and Tools" plugin can be obtained from Eclipse's update site.

 ### Eclipse XML Settings